 The award-winning literary journal of The Ohio State University, The Journal contributes significantly toward the literary landscape of Ohio and the nation.
 The Journal seeks to identify and encourage emerging writers while also attracting the work of established writers to create a diverse and compelling magazine.
-The Journal has recently had poems reproduced in the Best American Poetry anthology.
+The Journal has recently had poems reproduced in the Best American Poetry and Pushcart Prize anthologies.

 The Journal, originally titled The Ohio Journal, was founded in 1973 by William Allen of the English Department at The Ohio State University, and has been published continuously ever since.
 David Citino served as Editor from 1985 to 1990 and was a contributing editor until his death in 2005.
 Michelle Herman and Kathy Fagan became Fiction Editor and Poetry Editor, respectively, in 1990 and currently serve as Advisory Editors.
 The graduate staff has maintained The Journal’s commitment to publishing the best work by new and emerging writers around Ohio and the nation, including writing not easily classified by genre, excerpts from novels, longer stories, and other daring or wholly original pieces.

 Over the course of its forty-year history, The Journal has published prominent writers such as Carl Phillips, Mary Jo Bang, John D’Agata, Denise Duhamel, Michael Martone, Terrance Hayes, Lia Purpura, Ander Monson, Brenda Hillman, D.A.
-Powell, Linda Bierds, Jericho Brown, and Donald Ray Pollack.
-The Journal is published four times annually: two print issues, in Winter and Summer, and two online issues, in Spring and Autumn.
+Powell, Linda Bierds, Donald Ray Pollack, Maggie Smith, and Jericho Brown.
+The Journal is published four times annually: one print issue and three online issues.

 In order to comply with federal, state, and local laws (including the Ohio Public Records Act), as well as Ohio State policies, communications with The Journal and its editors may be required to be disclosed publicly.